drwetter/testssl.sh/openssl-bins/openssl-1.0.2-chacha.pm/Readme.md

 -------

 Both 64+32 bit versions were compiled under Ubuntu 12.04 LTS.
-Likely you cannot use older distributions, younger should work.
+Likely you cannot use older distributions, younger worked in my test environments.
 I provide for each distributions two sets of binaries:

 * completely statically linked binaries
-* dynamically linked binaries with MIT Kerberos support ("krb5" in the name).
+* dynamically linked binaries, additionally with MIT Kerberos support ("krb5" in the name).
-  They provide additionally  KRB5-* and EXP-KRB5-* support (in OpenSSL terminology, see krb5-ciphers.txt).
+  They provide also KRB5-* and EXP-KRB5-* support (in OpenSSL terminology, see krb5-ciphers.txt).

 For the latter you need a whopping bunch of kerberos runtime libraries which you maybe need to install from your distributor (libgssapi_krb5, libkrb5, libcom_err, libk5crypto, libkrb5support,